 When searching for insurance, please ensure you select a policy that covers you for veterinary work, emergency evacuation, and COVID-related health and travel scenarios.
 If you sign up as a member for an annual cost of £40, you will receive bespoke insurance to cover all your WVS and Mission Rabies trips whilst a member.
 For more information about this, please email us at firstname.lastname@example.org.

-You will be asked to take a test and if positive, you will need to isolate and be treated by a local medical practitioner, following local restrictions at all times.
-Once you’re able to produce a negative test, or the doctor advises it would be safe to do so, you can re-join the programme.
+If you or another volunteer shows symptoms while abroad you will need to follow the guidelines of the country you are travelling to.
+Please ensure you are aware of these before you travel.
 Failure to comply with any of our COVID-safety measures will result in immediate termination of the volunteer assignment and the volunteer will be asked to leave the project/accommodation at their own expense.

-Across our project sites, we can advise on in-country testing providers.
+Across our project sites, we can help to advise on in-country testing providers.
 If you’re volunteering with one of our charity partners, please contact the host organisation for more information.

 We are here to help!
 Please get in touch at email@example.com.

 You can also subscribe to our emails to keep up-to-date with opportunities to volunteer abroad with animals.